Skip to main content

 Health risks of social smoking

-Even if you smoke 'only' 6-10 cigarettes per month, you are almost twice as likely to die early than someone who has never smoked.
+If you smoke 30 - 60 cigarettes per month, you are twice as likely to die early than someone who has never smoked.
+Even if you ‘only’ smoke 6 – 10 cigarettes per month, you have an increased risk of early death.

 Compared with someone who has never smoked, if you smoke between 15-90 cigarettes per month, you: